idaholab/moose/paper.md

 be utilized by a variety of physical applications.
 All components share the base class `Component`; some intermediate base classes are:

-- `Component1D`: generates a 1D mesh in 3D space, defined by a starting point, direction, length, and discretization.
+- `Component1D`: generates a one-dimensional (1D) mesh in three-dimensional (3D) space, defined by a starting point, direction, length, and discretization.
-- `Component2D`: generates a 2D mesh in 3D space, defined by the same axial parameters as `Component1D`, plus transverse direction, length, and discretization.
+- `Component2D`: generates a two-dimensional (2D) mesh in 3D space, defined by the same axial parameters as `Component1D`, plus transverse direction, length, and discretization.
   This may represent either a Cartesian or axisymmetric coordinate system.
 - `FileMeshComponent`: generates a mesh read from an external file (any dimension).